Tilings in vertex ordered graphs

 \subsection{Local barriers}

 \begin{prop} Let $H$ be an ordered graph on $h$ vertices with $\chi_<(H)=2$.
-Suppose that one of the vertices $1, h$ has Property~C. Then for every $n\in \mathbb N$ with $h|n$, there is an $n$-vertex graph $G$ with $\delta (G) = \lfloor n/2\rfloor $ that does not contain a perfect $H$-tiling. \end{prop} \begin{proof} Without loss of generality, we assume that the vertex $h$ has Property~C. Recall that $s(H)$ is the smallest vertex in $H$ that is adjacent to $h$.
+Suppose that one of the vertices $1, h$ has Property~C. Then for every $n\in \mathbb N$ with $h|n$, there is an $n$-vertex ordered graph $G$ with $\delta (G) = \lfloor n/2\rfloor $ that does not contain a perfect $H$-tiling. \end{prop} \begin{proof} Without loss of generality, we assume that the vertex $h$ has Property~C. Recall that $s(H)$ is the smallest vertex in $H$ that is adjacent to $h$.
 Since $h$ has Property~C, there exists an edge $ab$ in $H$ such that

-Let $G':=G_1 + G_2$, where $G_1$, $G_2$ are empty graphs on the vertex sets $[1, \lceil n/2 \rceil -1]$ and $[\lceil n/2 \rceil, n-1]$.
+Let $G':=G_1 * G_2$, where $G_1$, $G_2$ are empty graphs on the vertex sets $[1, \lceil n/2 \rceil -1]$ and $[\lceil n/2 \rceil, n-1]$.
 Then we construct an ordered graph $G$ from $G'$ by adding the vertex $n$ and all edges between $n$ and $[\lceil n/2 \rceil, n-1]$.

 Suppose that $G$ has a perfect $H$-tiling.
 Then there must be a copy of $H$ in $G$ such that $n$ plays the role of $h$ in it.
-By the construction of $G$, we have $s(H)\in [\lceil n/2 \rceil, n-1]$.
-Then by~(\ref{eq:locba}) we have $a, b\in [\lceil n/2 \rceil, n-1]$.
+By the construction of $G$, the image of $s(H)$ in $G$ lies in $[\lceil n/2 \rceil, n-1]$.
+Then by~(\ref{eq:locba}), the images of $a, b$ in $G$ must lie in $[\lceil n/2 \rceil, n-1]$.
 This contradicts the fact that $[\lceil n/2 \rceil, n-1]$ is an independent set. \end{proof} We call such graphs $G$ \textit{local barriers} as the reason $G$ does not contain a perfect $H$-tiling is a localized issue (in this case, there is a vertex that does not lie in a single copy of $H$).